profork/Batocera-Custom-Arm-Builds/README.md

 *Cemu does not work on Batocera for Odin2.
 Use Rocknix for built in Aethersx2 or the addon in link below.
-For Cemu use Rocknix, and the Rocknix Uzucore build if you want that other emulator too
+For Wine/Box64 and Cemu use Rocknix, and the Rocknix Uzucore build if you want that other emulator too

 ## Aethersx2, Portmaster and other addons available in https://github.com/profork/profork ##